Visiting Fort James Island Gambia

 NEVER AGAIN

-Most people who visit The Gambia will have a hotel or resort at The Strip.
-This is a long road along the coast and stretches along the towns of Kotu, Kololi and running alongside Bijilo.
-After this the hotel/resort will be less and you will get more into the local Gambia.
+Most people who visit The Gambia will have a hotel or resort on The Strip.
+This is a long coastal road that stretches along the villages of Kotu, Kololi and extends along Bijilo.
+After this, hotels/resorts become fewer and you enter more local Gambia.

-If you take a (bush/shared)cab or the so-called Gelly-Gelly on the strip.
-The gelly-gells all drive a fixed route, so you have to take 3 different cabs to get to Banjul.
-Of course you can also take a regular tourist cab, a bit more expensive but it will take you to the harbor in one go to make the crossing.
+If you take a (bush/shared) taxi from the strip or the so-called Gelly-Gelly.
+The gelly-gellys all run a fixed route so you have to take 3 different taxis to get to Banjul.
+Of course you can also take a regular tourist taxi, a bit more expensive but it will take you to the harbor in one go to make the crossing.

 Het avontuur van met de veerboot van Banjul naar Barra